AnyFetch/developers.anyfetch.com/blueprint.md

 By default, you won't be able to remove a subcompany with subsubcompanies.
 If it is really what you want to do, add `?force=1`.

-> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 Unauthorized`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
-> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.
+> * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.
-> * `403 ForbiddenError`: you are not an administrator for this account.
+> * `403 Forbidden`: you are not an administrator for this account.
-> * `403 ForbiddenError`: the subcompanies has subsubcompanies and can't be removed, use `?force=1`.
+> * `403 Forbidden`: the subcompanies has subsubcompanies and can't be removed, use `?force=1`.
-> * `404 ResourceNotFoundError`: the subcompany does not exists, or is not available for this user.
+> * `404 ResourceNotFound`: the subcompany does not exists, or is not available for this user.
-> * `409 InvalidArgumentError`: the `id` is not a valid id.
+> * `409 InvalidArgument`: the `id` is not a valid id.

 + Response 204